fali007/epilepsy_siezure_prediction/README.md

      iii) In above two methods we used both our own CNN method and Transfer learning method with Resnet Backbone model(our own classifier layer)
           Resnet - gave better results.
      iv) We also tried 2- class classifire for detection- During siezure and non siezure.
 Which gave really satisfactory results.
+   5) We build our own resnet network to train our dataset on it which gave us best results training accuracy-86% testing accuracy - 85.5%

+   for dataset and questions mail me felixpv007@gmail.com